fChristenson/My-life-as-a-programmer/README.md

 Typescript provides interfaces and so SOLID can be easily applied.
 But is it needed for JS?
 Is it common to use them?

 ### Misc

-> What is something impossible you’ve been asked to do as a software engineer?

 > Who is the most unique software engineer you have ever interviewed?
 What made him/her different?